How to Create a Mobile Friendly HTML Website with Responsive Web Design Techniques

 It is important to own a website and most businesses have their websites on the Internet, but it isn’t enough if it doesn’t reach out to your audience at the right time.

-As technology is evolving each day and becoming more accessible people are switching to different devices to access the Internet, ranging from small screen mobile phones to huge screen televisions.
+As technology is evolving each day and becoming more accessible people are switching to different devices to access the Internet, ranging from small-screen mobile phones to huge screen televisions.
 Mobiles, tablets and smartwatches are gaining popularity as people can access the Internet over them, even while on the go.
-To ensure your customers can access your website 24/7 through any of these devices you need to optimize it.
+To ensure your customers can access your website 24/7 through any of these devices, you need to optimize it.
+This makes understanding modern web technologies essential.

-Building websites for multiple devices with varied capabilities, screen sizes and interaction modes needs basic knowledge of HTML/CSS and analytics of user behavior to create a mobile friendly HTML website.
+Building websites for multiple devices with varied capabilities, screen sizes and interaction modes needs basic knowledge of HTML/CSS and analytics of user behavior to create a mobile-friendly HTML website.
+It also supports developing practical skills in web development.
 A responsive web design adapts your website layout to your user’s viewing environment by using fluid, proportion-based grids, flexible images and media queries.

 Mobile Friendly Website